calebareeveso/cf_ai_assignment_validator/README.md

    Update the `database_id` in `wrangler.jsonc` with the ID from the output.

-2. **Run Production Database Migrations**
+2. **Run Production Database Migrations** ⚠️ **CRITICAL STEP**

    ```bash
    wrangler d1 migrations apply cloudflare-ai-assignment-validator-database --remote
    ```

-   **CRITICAL**: This step must be completed before deployment, or you'll get "no such table: messages" errors.
+   **CRITICAL**: This step MUST be completed BEFORE deployment, or you'll get "Failed to save messages" errors.

+   The migration creates the `messages` table required for chat history persistence.

 3. **Deploy to Cloudflare Workers**